Visa Application Channels

 In Your Printed and Digital Photo:

-- Face forward and look straight at the camera - Have a plain expression with your mouth closed - Eyes must be open and visible, with no hair covering them - No head covering (unless for religious or medical reasons) - No shadows on your face or behind you - Glasses should not be worn unless medically necessary; no sunglasses or tinted glasses allowed, and no glare or reflections
+Face the camera directly Maintain a neutral expression with mouth closed Eyes must be open, clearly visible, and unobstructed by hair Head coverings are not allowed unless worn for religious or medical reasons No shadows on the face or background Glasses should not be worn unless medically required; sunglasses, tinted lenses, glare, or reflections are not permitted

 Printed and Digital Photos of Babies and Children:

-- Children must be alone in the photo - Babies should not be holding toys or using dummies - Children under 6 do not need to look directly at the camera or have a plain expression - Children under 1 do not need their eyes open; you can support their head with your hand, but your hand must not be visible in the photo - Children under 1 should lie on a plain light-colored sheet; the photo should be taken from above.
+Children must be photographed alone Babies must not be holding toys or dummies Children under 6 are not required to look directly at the camera or maintain a neutral expression Children under 1 do not need to have their eyes open For infants, head support is allowed as long as the supporting hand is not visible Babies should lie on a plain, light-coloured sheet and the photo should be taken from above

 Posting Your Printed Photos:

-Photos should be separated and left loose, not attached to the application form
+Printed photos must be loose and not stapled, glued, or attached to the application form

 Frequently asked F2F Interview Question